SteveBarnett/human-centred/_posts/2026-05-25-screen-reader-testing-workshop.md

 #### Variations between SRs

-Also known as: "Is it supposed to be 'button, save' or 'save, button'"?
+Some screen readers announce 'button, save' and some announce 'save, button'.

 **Different screen reader and browser combinations may announce the same thing slightly differently.** That's fine, and expected!